How does a product go viral? Well, mathematically, there's always some kind of exponential curve involved.

 But, if even a single user shares your product with their network, and then someone in that network shares it with their network, you can quickly end up with an exponential curve of growth.

 This is a network effect.
 Where every new user acquired can lead to 2 or more further users.
-With social media and the Internet, this can even be over 100.
+With social media and the Internet, this can sometimes even be over 100.

 Now we are talking.